 Avery Classics Collection

 The Avery Classics Collection is the rare book collection of Avery Library and one of the largest architectural rare book collections in the world.
 Its strengths reflect the Library's original subject scope, established by Avery's founders in 1890: architecture, archaeology, urbanism and the decorative arts.

-All Avery books that were produced before 1801 are in Classics.
+- All Avery books that were produced before 1801 are in Classics.
 The collection also includes significant editions of major works created after 1800, as well as works that possess distinctive physical characteristics, such as special bindings, exceptional printing, innovative design, autograph inscriptions, or other signs of former ownership.

-Notable special collections within Classics are the Trade Catalog Collection, which is one of the largest collections of catalogs of the American building trades anywhere, and the American View Book Collection, which includes books, pamphlets, and brochures that document cities, towns, and buildings throughout the United States.
+- Notable special collections within Classics are the Trade Catalog Collection, which is one of the largest collections of catalogs of the American building trades anywhere, and the American Viewbook Collection, which includes books, pamphlets, and brochures that document cities, towns, and buildings throughout the United States.

-Consulting the Collection
+Working with the Collection

-Reading Room Policies
+Reading Room Policies:

 - Reader registration